-- Select a device type by clicking it.
+- 1. Click on the Produce button, and then the Device tab. - 2.
+Select a device type by clicking it.
 If you are writing back to a DV or HDV camcorder, ensure it is connected and turned on. - Select the Profile Type or Profile name/Quality you want to use to create the file.
 This selection determines the video resolution, file size, and overall quality of the outputted file.
-See Customizing Profiles for more information. - 3.
+See Customizing Profiles for more information. - 4.
 Configure the production options as required.
-See Configuring Production Options for more information. - 4.
-Check the production details and that the file will be outputted to the folder on your computer where you want it.
-Click to set another output folder.
+See Configuring Production Options for more information.
+5. Check the production details and that the file will be exported to the folder on your computer where you want it.
+Click under a select another export folder or change the name of the produced file.